mobizt/Firebase-ESP32/README.md

 ### Filtering Data

-To filter or query the data, the following quey parameters are available through the QueryFilter class.
+To filter or query the data, the following query parameters are available through the QueryFilter class.

 These parameters are `orderBy`, `limitToFirst`, `limitToLast`, `startAt`, `endAt`, and `equalTo`.

 To filter data, parameter `orderBy` should be assigned.

-Use **"$key"** as `orderBy` parameter if the key of child nodes was used for query.
+Use **"$key"** as the `orderBy` parameter if the key of child nodes was used for the query.

-Use **"$value"** as `orderBy` parameter if the value of child nodes was used for query.
+Use **"$value"** as the `orderBy` parameter if the value of child nodes was used for the query.

-Use **key (or full path) of child nodes** as `orderBy` parameter if all values of specific key were used for query.
+Use **key (or full path) of child nodes** as the `orderBy` parameter if all values of the specific key were used for the query.

 Use **"$priority"** as `orderBy` parameter if child nodes's **"priority"** was used for query.